 NAC GRANT CATEGORIES THAT SUPPORT ARTIST RESIDENCIES

-- Artist Residency Express Grant (AREx) supports short-term artist residencies (20 hours maximum).
-Funding is available throughout the year on a first-come, first served.
+- FY19 Artist Residency Express Grant is a non-competitive grant that supports short-term artist residencies (20 hours maximum).
 Read more

 For more information, please contact: Maryjane Dorofachuk, Arts Learning Director at 702.486.3738 or email.